Legislative session: Common procedure

 Historically, each session of a parliament would last less than one year, ceasing with a prorogation during which legislators could return to their constituencies.
 In more recent times, development in transportation technology has permitted these individuals to journey with greater ease and frequency from the legislative capital to their respective electoral districts (sometimes called ridings, electorate, division) for short periods, meaning that parliamentary sessions typically last for more than one year, though the length of sessions varies.
 Legislatures plan their business within a legislative calendar, which lays out how bills will proceed before a session ceases, although related but unofficial affairs may be conducted by legislators outside a session or during a session on days in which parliament is not meeting.

-While a parliament is prorogued, between two legislative sessions, the legislature is still constituted – i.e. no general election takes place and all Members of Parliament thus retain their seats.
-In many legislatures, prorogation causes all orders of the body – bills, motions, etc. – to be expunged.
-Prorogations should thus not be confused with recesses, adjournments, or holiday breaks from legislation, after which bills can resume exactly where they left off.
+Between two legislative sessions, the same legislature is still constituted – i.e. no general election takes place and all existing Members of Parliament retain their seats.
+An exception to this is the break between the final legislative session of one term, and the first legislative session of the following term, which is sometimes called an "election recess".

+In some legislatures, such as the Parliament of Canada, all orders of the body – bills, motions, etc. – are expunged at the start of a new session.
+In others, such as the German Bundestag, orders of the body can resume in the new session exactly where they left off the previous one, and are only expunged at the end of the parliamentary term.
 In the United Kingdom, however, the practice of terminating all bills upon prorogation has slightly altered; public bills may be re-introduced in the next legislative session, and fast-tracked directly to the stage they reached in the prorogued legislative session.

 A new session will often begin on the same day that the previous session ended.
-In most cases, when a parliament reconvenes for a new legislative session, the head of state, or a representative thereof, will address the legislature in an opening ceremony.
+In many Westminster-system parliaments, when a parliament reconvenes for a new legislative session, the head of state or their representative will address the legislature in an opening ceremony.

 In both parliamentary and presidential systems, sessions are referred to by the name of the body and an ordinal number – for example, the 2nd Session of the 39th Canadian Parliament or the 1st Session of the 109th United States Congress.